oblivia-simplex/Narrativity/1_hunt.md

 (the elements of documentary inherent in the X-Files aiding this process) that there are aliens around and that the Government has cooked up (and deployed) weapons even more diabolical than the ones it has copped to.
-This tv \'fiction\' seems to me only slightly less credible than what the evening news, reporting live from the White House! serves up, or than the gamut of what can be found gathered up daily in **The New York Times**.
+This tv 'fiction' seems to me only slightly less credible than what the evening news, reporting live from the White House! serves up, or than the gamut of what can be found gathered up daily in **The New York Times**.
 (The day after watching the X-Files